sajgal/matejs-user-guide/readme.md

 I need to be able to switch to Colemak keyboard layout.
 I've make the switch few years ago and due to muscle memory I can't use qwerty anymore.
 # Things I struggle with
 - Making friends with human beings, dogs and cats are usually ok.
-- I usually avoid any social activity that involves only sitting and talking.
-However I'll say yes to any physical activity (go carts, climbing, hiking, hackathon, video/board games).
+- I usually avoid any social gatherings that involves only sitting and talking.
+However I'll say yes to any physical activities, sport or activity with the purpose (go carts, climbing, hiking, hackathon, video/board games).
 - Working under pressure.
 # Things I love
 I love learning new things and trying new tech stacks, podcasts and audio books.
 I like to build, repair and ride bicycles.
 Camping and bikepacking.